 FOREST STORY FROM U.S.A. | The Wolves

 Fable: Not so long ago, the President was troubled, for the wolves were slowly vanishing from the forests.
 He was desperate to save the noble animal, so he called all his scientists and ordered them to find a way to conserve the beautiful wolves.
 The scientists came up with big plans and ideas, from creating protected areas to captive breeding.
 Some even suggested cloning.
 To some extent they were successful in raising the population of the wolves, but soon the hunters became even more active and the wolves started disappearing at a faster rate.

 The President was extremely sad, but a wise counsellor suggested he take the help of the storytellers.
 So a new approach was found and the creatives were called.
 Musicians made beautiful songs on the wolf, the writers wrote enchanting stories, and photographers and filmmakers captured the beauty of the illusive wolf and its importance for our forests.
 Soon the word spread and the people joined in the movement for protecting the wolf.
 Slowly the wolf numbers began to rise and balance was restored to the forests.

 Moral: Scientists create a better life, but we also need artists and storytellers to create a better world.

 A FOREST STORY ABOUT US

 Now more than ever, we need stories that connect us to forests and the beings who live there.
 It’s because things we connect to, are things we care for.

-To get new stories, films, & inspiration from the forest, please join our free monthly newsletter.
+To get new stories, films, & inspiration from the forest, you can join our free newsletter.
 We are a small group of friends trying to find new ways to reconnect people with nature.
 Our aim is simple.
 Helping people heal.
 Helping forests heal.